008Leo/hackumbc-encryption-pygame-ecc-aes/README.md

+# AUTHORS: Constantine Kuzin and Leo Sun (chat), Emmanuel Opoku (fighter game, PyGame)
-# This code was for the hackUMBC 2023 hackathon. `client1.py` and `server1.py` is the encrypted chat modules. `main.py` is the fighter game.
+This code was for the hackUMBC 2023 hackathon. `client1.py` and `server1.py` are the encrypted chat modules. `main.py` is the fighter game.
-# AUTHOR NAMES: Constantine Kuzin and Leo Sun (chat), Emmanuel Opoku (fighter game),
-# Please rename idea to .idea if you are downloading, as I am unable to upload a hidden directory to GitHub.
+Please rename idea to .idea if you are downloading, as I am unable to upload a hidden directory to GitHub.
+Also, you will need to:
+  -Generate your own Fernet key, as well as your own SSL key and certificates.
+  -Download the necessary modules.
+  -Replace (REDACTED) in `client1.py` with the correct IP.